 Challenging to adjust to other pectin brands

 Pomona’s Universal Pectin puts a different spin on jams and preserves, relying on calcium rather than sugar to get a jam to jell.
-The company partnered with Master Food Preserver Allison Carroll Duffy to release a flavor-packed cookbook of recipes for jams, jellies, and other preserves that rely on its pectin.
+The company partnered with Master Food Preserver Allison Carroll Duffy to release a flavor-packed cookbook of recipes that rely on its pectin.
+This updated edition includes jams, jellies, other preserves, and even pie fillings.

-The book’s opening chapter gives must-read information for new and experienced jam makers, since the process of using Pomona’s pectin differs from other brands.
-The canning process in the recipes follows USDA guidelines, although the book is outdated when adding time for altitude.
-It’s all about the jam: The 75 recipes range from classic single-fruit flavors with or without refined sugar to blends of all sorts of fruits and spices.
+The book’s opening chapter gives must-read information for new and experienced jam makers, since the process of using Pomona’s pectin differs from that of many other brands.
+The canning process in the recipes follows USDA guidelines, although the book remains outdated when adding time for altitude.
+The 88 recipes range from classic single-fruit flavors with or without refined sugar to blends of all sorts of fruits and spices.

 Wide range of recipes from many cultures